 Step 8 – Close the deal

-Your mortgage lender will furnish you with a Good Faith Estimate (GFE) of your closing costs within three days of receiving your loan application.
-You'll get a Good Faith Estimate (GFE) detailing closing costs from your lender within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of getting your loan application.

-This estimate is based on the loan amount.
-RESPA requirements require that it has to contain all closing costs and fall within a strict range of accuracy, and I'll examine the estimate and let you know if it all looks good.
+This estimate depends on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and be within a strict range of accuracy.
+I'll go over the estimate and let you know if everything looks all right.

-Then we'll close on your house.
-This will most likely occur at a title company or escrow office and is often a smooth and calm event.
+Then we'll close on your home.
+This should take place at a title company or escrow office and will most often be a smooth and pleasant occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, be sure to contact me at (336) 722-9911 or e-mail me at .
+And if you have any questions, be sure to contact me at (336) 722-9911 or e-mail me at .